Breast cancer survivors

 Special populations: Survivors of other cancers

-Cancer-related financial burden can keep survivors from getting the care that they need, yet how this burden affects mental and physical help is still unknown.
-A recent study found that almost one-third of cancer survivors report having financial burden; those most likely to be affected were under age 65, female, members of racial or ethnic minority groups, and people who lack access to adequate insurance.
+Cancer-related financial burden can keep survivors from getting the care that they need, yet how this burden affects mental and physical health is still unknown.
+A study found that almost one-third of cancer survivors report having financial burden; those most likely to be affected were under age 65, female, members of racial or ethnic minority groups, and people who lack access to adequate insurance.
 (5/17/16)

 How financial burden affects the quality of life of cancer survivors.